 Maintaining Up-to-Date Certificates

-During a PSC inspection, officers meticulously scrutinize the ship's certificates to ascertain their validity and timeliness.
-Essential documents include:
+During a PSC inspection, PSC officers will carefully examine the ship's certificates to verify their validity.
+Essential certificates include (but not limited to):

 Safety Management Certificate